Morpheuseses/Raylib-based-CoolEditor/README.md

-# Not so cool graphics editor
+# Not so cool graphical editor
 features:
 - lines
 - verteces